Mani-RajaDev/dwitter-django/README.md

 The development process is divided into four parts:

-1. Models and Relationships: Set up the base project, extend the Django user model, and implement a post-save hook.
+1. Creating User and Profile Models: Set up the base project, extend the Django user model, and implement a post-save hook.
-2. Templates and Front-End Styling: Design a visually appealing user interface by creating a base template with Bulma.
+2. Designing Templates and Front-End Styling: Design a visually appealing user interface by creating a base template with Bulma.
 Create a dynamic list of all user profiles and enable easy access to individual profile pages.
-3. Follows and Dweets: Allow users to follow and unfollow other profiles, create the back-end logic for dweets (user posts), and display them on the front end.
+3. Implementing Follows and Dweets: Allow users to follow and unfollow other profiles, create the back-end logic for dweets (user posts), and display them on the front end.
-4. Forms and Submissions: Enable users to submit dweets through a Django form, prevent double submissions, handle errors, and improve the front-end user experience.
+4. Creating Forms and Handling Submissions: Enable users to submit dweets through a Django form, prevent double submissions, handle errors, and improve the front-end user experience.

 ## Development Process